vadimcn/codelldb/MANUAL.md

 To start a debug session you will need to create a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for your program:

 ## Launching

+Flow during the launch sequence:
+1. Debug session is created.
+2. The `initCommands` sequence is executed.
+3. Debug target is created using launch configurtion prameters (`program`, `args`, `env`, `cwd`, `stdio`).
+4. Breakpoints are set.
+5. The `preRunCommands` sequence is executed.
+These commands may alter debug target configuration.
+6. Debuggee is launched.
+7. The `postRunCommands` sequence is executed.

+At the end of the debug session `exitCommands` sequence is executed.

 |parameter          |type|req |         |
 |-------------------|----|:--:|---------|
 |**name**           |string|Y| Launch configuration name.